ickerio/pubg.js/README.md

 # Web
 > At the moment I'm having a CORS issue with snekfetch, am currently trying to resolve it.

 Yep, you can also use me on the web!
 You can find the latest version in the [webpack](https://github.com/ickerio/pubg.js/tree/webpack) branch.
-To use it, either chose one of these options and `pubgClient` will be defined in the window scope.
+To use it, either chose one of these options and `pubg` will be defined in the window scope.
  - [Download it](https://raw.githubusercontent.com/ickerio/pubg.js/webpack/pubg.js)
  - [Production](https://cdn.rawgit.com/ickerio/pubg.js/webpack/pubg.js)
  - [Development](https://rawgit.com/ickerio/pubg.js/webpack/pubg.js)